JasperFx/marten/docs/guide/schema/storage.md

 # How Documents are Stored

+TODO -- feel like this is covered in the /document part and was copied there, so delete this page.

 Marten will create a new database table and _upsert_ function for each document type.
 By default, the table name is `mt_doc_[alias]` and the function is `mt_upsert_[alias]`, where "alias" is the document type name in all lower case letters, or "parent type name + inner type name" for nested types.